vobyjs/oby/README.md

 ### `$.computed`

-This is the library method where the magic happens, it generates a new Observable with the result of the function passed to it, the function is automatically re-executed whenever it's dependencies change, and dependencies are tracked and disposed of automatically.
+This is the library method where the magic happens, it generates a new read-only Observable with the result of the function passed to it, the function is automatically re-executed whenever it's dependencies change, and dependencies are tracked and disposed of automatically.

 There are no restrictions, you can nest these freely, create new Observables inside them, whatever you want.